brushing-git/Fitting-Distributions-Project/README.md

 $$ \theta_{k+1} = \theta_{k} + \eta \nabla l(\theta_{k}) $$

-Various $\eta$s were employed, and I found that an $\eta=0.01$ to be most effective.
+Various $\eta$s were employed, and I found that an $\eta = 0.01$ to be most effective.
 Like Newton's method, a stopping criteria is typically employed.
 Here I used 10000 iterations.
 I wrote custom code for Gradient Ascent, which can also be found in [distfit.py](distfit.py).

 ## Experiments